Ping of death: Detailed information

 When the receiver assembles all IP fragments, it will end up with an IP packet which is larger than 65,535 bytes.
-This may possibly overflow memory buffers which the receiver allocated for the packet, and can cause various problems.
+This may possibly overflow memory buffers that the receiver allocated for the packet, and can cause various problems.

 As is evident from the description above, the problem has nothing to do with ICMP, which is used only as payload, big enough to exploit the problem.
 It is a problem in the reassembly process of IP fragments, which may contain any type of protocol (TCP, UDP, IGMP, etc.).

 The correction of the problem is to add checks in the reassembly process.
 The check for each incoming IP fragment makes sure that the sum of "Fragment Offset" and "Total length" fields in the IP header of each IP fragment is smaller or equal to 65,535.
 If the sum is greater, then the packet is invalid, and the IP fragment is ignored.

 This check is performed by some firewalls, to protect hosts that do not have the bug fixed.

 Another fix for the problem is using a memory buffer larger than 65,535 bytes for the re-assembly of the packet.
 (This is essentially a breaking of the specification, since it adds support for packets larger than those allowed.)